lildude/dotfiles-old/README.md

 # lildude's dotfiles

 These are my dotfiles.
-They're probably of no interest to anyone else but me, but bunging them into a repo makes life so much easier.
+I've borrowed many ideas from many different locations to create my ideal setup.

 ## Contents